Fragrant Source Inner Monastery

 On Sunday 20th, 2009, brothers and sisters from the four Plum Village monasteries gathered to have a Day of Mindfulness.
-It had been six months that we had to organize days of mindfulness outdoor in the Dharma Cloud Temple of Upper Hamlet, because the meditation hall was under construction.
-Last Sunday, the meditation hall Still Water had been finished, and thus this was the first time that the community could use the meditation hall again.
+It has been six months that we had to organise days of mindfulness outside the Dharma Cloud Temple of Upper Hamlet, because the meditation hall was under construction.
+Last Sunday, the Still Water meditation hall has been finished, and thus this was the first time that the community could use the meditation hall again.
 The new meditation hall is very large and beautiful, a lot larger and more beautiful than the old meditation hall.

 The monks and lay men of the Upper Hamlet worked together to design and build this meditation hall.
 They worked as a Sangha, and during six months, they had the opportunity to cultivate and expand their brotherhood.
-Looking into the meditation hall, everyone can see the Sangha and that brotherhood.
+Looking into the meditation hall, everyone can see the Sangha and their brotherhood.
 Each roof tile, each floor tile, each window frame carries remnants of laughter, the look, the hands and drops of sweat of each person in the community.
-The brothers from the Lower Mountain Temple as well as the sisters from the New Hamlet and the Low Hamlet also came to contribute a work day every so often.
-The meditation hall is beautiful, but if we look at the meditation hall and we cannot yet see the brotherhood and sisterhood of the Sangha, then we do not yet ưhensee the meditation hall’s true beauty.
+The brothers from the Foot of the Mountain Temple as well as the sisters from the New Hamlet and the Lower Hamlet also came to contribute a day of work every so often.
+The meditation hall is beautiful, but if we look at the meditation hall and we cannot yet see the brotherhood and sisterhood of the Sangha, then we do not yet see the meditation hall’s true beauty.

 The theme of our Winter Retreat this year is The Art of Happiness, and the Sangha has just finished learning the Discourse on Happiness, Sakya Muni Discourse, and the transmission gatha of the Lieu Quan Dharma linage.
 The community practices the fifth mantra “this is a happy moment” very diligently, recognizing many happy moments of living and practicing together.
 The weekly monastic days organized at the Fragrant Stream Hermitage bring a lot of nourishment and happiness to the Sangha.